stephhoneyy/rt-ai-workshop/README.md

-# Reedeming Tech - Artificial Intelligence Workshop Workbook
+# Redeeming Tech - Artificial Intelligence Workshop Workbook

 > **“The heart of man plans his way, but the Lord establishes his steps.”**
 > — Proverbs 16:9